 Boris Johnson's turbulent two years as UK foreign secretary came to an abrupt end with his resignation on July 9.
 The conservative had been a key face for the Leave campaign during the 2016 referendum campaign.
 Johnson disapproves of the "soft Brexit" sought by PM May, arguing that a complete break from the EU might be preferable.
 He became the second Cabinet member within 24 hours to quit...

 Britain's cheery ex-delegate: David Davis

 David Davis headed Britain's Department for Exiting the EU and was the country's chief negotiator in the talks before he quit on July 8, less than 24 hours before Downing Street announced Boris Johnson's departure.
 Davis had long opposed Britain's EU membership and was picked for the role for this reason.
 Davis was involved in several negotiating rounds with his EU counterpart, Michel Barnier.

-Britain's legal envoy: Dominic Raab
+Britain's former Brexit secretary: Dominic Raab

 Britain's turnabout diplomat: Jeremy Hunt